daptx/daptx.github.io/rosgen/HEGSRR-Replication-Report.md

 ### Sampling Plan & Data Description

 For this study, we were each assigned a random site from the original study to analyze.
 My designated stream reach was loc_id = 3.
+Both our study and Kasprak et al. (2016) use the CHaMP points for specific site classification, with Kasprak using points from 2012-2013 and ours ranging from 2011-2017.
+At my site (loc_id = 3) there were 2 sampled points from 2012-2013, and random selection led to using the 2012 point for this study.

 *figure a.
 John Day Watershed Extent & CHaMP Sites Selected by Kasprak et al (2016)*
 ![](assets/sample.png)

 ## Materials & Procedure

-This report is to assess if the watershed-scale classifications by Kasprak et al. (2016) can be entirely replicated with open-source GIS and statistical software.
-Both our study and Kasprak et al. (2016) use the CHaMP points for specific site classification, with Kasprak using points from 2012-2013 and ours ranging from 2011-2017.
-At my site (loc_id = 3) there were 2 sampled points from 2012-2013, and random selection led to using the 2012 point for this study.

 For this replication study, we utilized both GRASS and RStudio, following a workflow prepared and edited by Zach Hilgendorf—Geography Ph.D.
 Student @ ASU and Joesph Holler—Geography Professor @ Middlebury College.